 What is a talent community?

-A Talent Community is a modern approach to the recruitment process, the latest iteration of many practices to effectively hire people for your organization.
+Talent Communities are a modern approach to the recruitment process.
+The latest iteration of many practices to effectively hire people for your organization.
 It is a candidate-centric model as opposed to vintage employer centric recruitment models.
 It involves creating an online space for,

-- People who had previously applied for a position at your company, but were not selected due to various reasons, but have show potential which may be put to good use at a later point of time, in some other position for the company, and
+- People who had previously applied for a position at your company, but were not selected due to various reasons.
+But have shown potential which may be put to good use at a later point of time, in some other position for the company, and

 - Active job seekers who are interested in working for your company but who may not apply because of them feeling they are not ready yet.